 In 1990, NASA completed its longtime vision to put orbiting telescope in outer space.
 The Hubble Space Telescope, the first major optical telescope, represented the "most significant advance in astronomy since Galileo's telescope."
 NASA released this image in 2015 to honor the 25th anniversary of the space observatory.

 On Feb.
-24, 1991, Boris Yeltsin became the first popularly elected president of Russia, securing 59 percent of the vote.
-This photograph by Vitaly Armanda depicts pro-Yeltsin supporters holding up portraits of the newly elected leader to call attention away from a conservative rally held under Moscow's Kremlin Wall.
+24, 1991, Boris Yeltsin became the first popularly elected president of Russia, securing 59% of the vote.
+This photograph by Vitaly Armand depicts pro-Yeltsin supporters holding up portraits of the newly elected leader to call attention away from a conservative rally held under Moscow's Kremlin Wall.

 After charming American voters by playing saxophone on late-night shows, Bill Clinton was elected 42nd president of the United States in November 1992.
 The Arkansas native, who referred to himself as the "Comeback Kid,” was sworn in during a January ceremony the following year.
 In this image from the Library of Congress, Clinton can be seen taking the oath of office alongside wife Hillary and daughter Chelsea.

 On Aug.
-31, 1997, Princess Diana and partner Dodi Fayed were chased by paparazzi photographers while driving.
+31, 1997, Princess Diana and partner Dodi Fayed were chased by paparazzi photographers.
 Their driver crashed the vehicle as a result, and all three lost their lives.
-More than one million grieving spectators lined the route of Diana's procession from Kensington Palace to Westminster Cathedral.
+More than 1 million grieving spectators lined the route of Diana's procession from Kensington Palace to Westminster Cathedral.
 In this iconic photo by Jeff J. Mitchell, Prince William and Prince Harry, then 15 and 12 years old, follow their mother's coffin alongside father Prince Charles, grandfather Prince Philip, and Diana’s brother Earl Spencer.

-On Apr.
-20, 1999, former Columbine High School students Eric Harris and Dylan Klebold opened fire inside the Littleton, Colorado school, killing 15 and injuring 23 others.
-The teenage perpetrators, who were reportedly bullied by fellow classmates, were part of a group of social outcasts.
+On April 20, 1999, former Columbine High School students Eric Harris and Dylan Klebold opened fire inside the Littleton, Colorado, school, killing 15 and injuring 23 others.
+The teenage perpetrators, who were reportedly bullied by fellow classmates, were considered social outcasts.
 In this image by Hector Mata, grieving students embrace each other outside the school.

 In March 2000, Russian Prime Minister Vladimir Putin was elected president.
 In June, Putin signed two arms control agreements with President Clinton while continuing to defend the war in Chechnya.
 The Russian president is pictured in this photo by Alexander Zemlianichenko following a meeting with Finland's President Tarja Halonen.